-- originated in rehabilitation medicine in the 60's

-- current applied to muscle activates 'muscle neurons'

-NOW MUSCLES WORK TOGETHER

-Muscles can only pull, not push, nd

-Ye

-hin

-nes

-tores

-10

-fitter

-SU are un opposition to one other.
+so are or opposition to one other.
 The movement produced by one muscle can be reversed by its opposing partner.
 When a muscle contracts to produce movement, it is called the agonist, while its opposite partner, called the antagonist, relaxes and is passively stretched.
 In reality, few movements are achieved by a single muscle contraction.
 Usually, whole teams of muscles act as agonists to give the precisely required degree and direction of motion, while the antagonists tense to prevent the movement over-extending.

 BENDING THE ELBOW The chief agonist is the biceps MUSCLES AND TENDON brachii muscle, which runs from the scapula to the radius bone in the lower arm.
-Contracted biceps brachii muscle Radius Ulna Relaxed triceps Humerus muscle Radius Relaxed biceps Humerus brachii muscle
+Contracted biceps brachii muscle Radius Ulna Relaxed triceps Humerus muscle Radius Relaxed biceps Humerus brachii muscle muscles can only contract, i.e. pull not push

-STRAIGHTENING THE ELBOW The biceps brachii relaxes and the triceps

-muscle contraction ::

-muscles can only contract, i.e. pull not push